 4. 100 Deadly Skills: The SEAL Operative’s Guide to Eluding Pursuers, Evading Capture, and Surviving Any Dangerous Situation

 Author Clint Emerson was an Eagle Scout, former Navy SEAL, and an NSA operative.
 In this book, he covers every day 100 deadly practical skills.
-It’s good to know each skill is explained with corresponding illustrations and concluded by a bottom line up front that summarizes the lesson.
+It’s good to know that each skill is explained with corresponding illustrations and concluded with a bottom line summarizing the lesson.

 Author: Clint Emerson